Fall 2024 Courses

 All of these are open-ended questions that may not have any one correct answer.
 That’s all the better to keep us all interested and make our meetings important.
 Over this semester we will watch a wide

-• FYSE 124: Social Justice in the Jewish World
+• FYSE 124: The Evolution of Social Justice

 Yaron Ayalon, TR 9:25-10:40am, CRN: 13668